sephajebi/home/_pages/about.md

     width: 600px;
     text-align: justify;
 ">
-My current research is in combinatorics and graph theory, with a focus on structural graph theory.
+My research is in combinatorics and graph theory, with a focus on structural graph theory.
 Broadly, I am also interested in topology, number theory, and category theory.
 </div>
 <br/>